Themefic-Team/instantio/readme.txt

 * **[Popup Checkout - Multi Step](https://instantio-demo.themefic.com/popup-checkout/):** When a customer adds an item to the cart, a popup appears that also displays a cart summary, coupon application option, and a proceed-to-checkout button.
 Clicking this button directs you to the checkout options within the same popup.
 Again, no page reload is necessary, allowing the customer to complete checkout within 10-15 seconds!

 * **[Popup Checkout - Single Step](https://instantio-demo.themefic.com/popup-checkout-single) :** This process is similar to the above one but also features a single-step checkout, combining both cart and checkout in the same window.

-= Woocommerce Checkout Field Editor =
-Along with the features of the free version, the pro version allows you to **add new fields** on the checkout page based on your business needs.

 = Upsell =